 These fish inhabit both freshwater and marine environments in temperate regions, except Africa, with some species migrating between the two habitats.
 Unlike most fish, lampreys lack scales, paired fins, and bones and instead possess a unique set of seven pairs of gill pouches for respiration.
 Their counter-shaded bodies, with dark backs and pale undersides, provide natural camouflage against their predators.

-Their lifecycle starts off as filter-feeding larvae in freshwater before undergoing metamorphosis into adults.
+Their lifecycle starts as filter-feeding larvae in freshwater before undergoing metamorphosis into adults.
 While some species are parasitic, feeding on the blood and body fluids of other fish, others are non-parasitic and rely solely on their larval nutrition.

 These fish have scaleless, elongated bodies, just like eels, with no paired fins.
 They have a single nostril on top of their head and seven gill openings or pores on each side of their body.

 As jawless fish, they are devoid of jaws and have an internal skeleton composed of cartilage.
+Their gonads lie in the abdominal cavity.

 Their heart is composed of a sinus, a single atrium, and a ventricle covered by pericardial cartilage.